Banjarese

 - Challenges

-- Challenges include cultural preservation in the face of modernization, economic disparities, and environmental issues.
+- Challenges include cultural preservation amid modernization, economic disparities, and environmental threats.

 - Preservation Efforts